aiueo13/tauri-plugin-android-fs/README.md

 This plugin only provides a Rust-side API.
 If you need to use file data on frontend, consider using Tauri’s custom protocols for efficient transmission.
 Or convert `tauri_plugin_android_fs::FileUri` to `tauri_plugin_fs::FilePath` and use tauri_plugin_fs functions on frontend.

-There are three main ways to manipulate files:

 ### 1. Dialog

 Opens the file/folder picker to read and write user-selected entries.